joao-osilva/joao-osilva.github.io/_posts/2017-11-4-RabbitMQ-cluster-with-Docker-and-Docker-Compose.md

 tags: [technology, rabbitmq, docker, docker-compose, haproxy]
 image:
   feature: container.jpeg
-published: false
+published: true
 ---

-Following my previous post about [Enterprise Messaging with RabbitMQ and AMQP]({{ site.baseurl }}{% post_url 2017-10-15-Enterprise-Messaging-with-RabbitMQ-and-AMQP %}), let's get a cluster running using Docker and Docker Compose.
+Following my previous post about [Enterprise Messaging with RabbitMQ and AMQP]({{ site.baseurl }}{% post_url 2017-10-15-Enterprise-Messaging-with-RabbitMQ-and-AMQP %}), let's get a cluster up running using Docker and Docker Compose.

 ## Target Architecture

-The idea here is to create a RabbitMQ cluster composed by 3 nodes, and have a reverse proxy that sits in front of the cluster and distributes the load between nodes.
+The idea here is to create a RabbitMQ cluster composed by 3 nodes, having a reverse proxy sitting in front of the cluster distributing the load between the nodes.

 <div class="all-img">
 <img src="/assets/img/reverse-proxy.png">
 </div>

 ## RabbitMQ and Docker
-I'm going to use the official RabbitMQ docker image available at [Docker Hub](https://hub.docker.com/_/rabbitmq/), since it's shipped with the management plugin and it's really easy to configure.
+I'm going to use the official RabbitMQ docker image available at [Docker Hub](https://hub.docker.com/_/rabbitmq/), since it already has the management plugin and it's really easy to configure.

 In order to define and run our multi-container environment I'm goint to use [Docker Compose](https://docs.docker.com/compose/), which will help us to organize everything in one place.